delize/delize.github.io/blog/_posts/2020-08-08-transitioning-to-okta-from-active-directory-new-directory-service-infrastructure.markdown

 author: Andrew Doering
 comments: true
 date: 2020-08-08 18:16:49 PT
-excerpt: Transitioning from legacy Active Directory to a cloud centric HRIS, Okta, Push System.
+excerpt: Transitioning from legacy Active Directory to a cloud centric HRIS, Okta, and Push System.
+This blog post will go over all workflow process of transitioning, this does not go into low level details on how to transition due to the environment that this took place in.
 layout: post
 link: https://andrewdoering.org/blog/2020/08/08/transitioning-to-okta-from-active-directory-new-directory-service-infrastructure/
 slug: transitioning-to-okta-from-active-directory-new-directory-service-infrastructure
 title: Transitioning To Okta From Active Directory - New Directory Service Infrastructure
 wordpress_id: 595
-comments: true
 tags:
 - Active Directory
 - bamboohr